Fonze81/VSCode-recommended-extensions/README.md

 Downloaded the source code from the [GIT repository template v0.1.0](https://github.com/Fonze81/GIT-repository-template/releases/tag/0.1.0).
 Unzipped the zip file and copied the contents to the local repository.

-Start tracking these files and do an initial commit.
+Start tracking these files and do a initial commit.

 ```bash
 git add .